 More recently, Kansans have favored collective conservation initiatives relying on provisions of the GMD Act over strict application of basic water use doctrines in the Water Appropriation Act that contain significant constraints for efficient groundwater management.
-The interest and latitude to look beyond basic western water doctrines has occurred primarily in the declining and non-replenishing groundwater aquifer areas that comprise the district High Plains Aquifer in the district.
+The interest and latitude to look beyond basic western water doctrines has occurred primarily in the declining and non-replenishing groundwater aquifer areas that comprise the High Plains Aquifer in the district.
 The doctrine of beneficial use requires water use or else water right owners risk forfeiting the right to use water, which frustrates conservation efforts.
 Also of concern has been the doctrine of prior appropriation that is the standard by which state officials must administer water rights when pressed.
 In a declining and non-replenishing aquifer, this means earlier (senior) water rights should be satisfied before later in time (junior) rights can access water which can constrain collective water conservation efforts, efficient water management and the public interest.

 GMD3 MISSION, OBJECTIVES & PRINCIPLES